muhme/joomla-branches-tester/README.md

 You can now run System Tests using the Cypress GUI locally.
-The script will automatically install the appropriate version specified for each branch the first time you open it:
+The script will automatically install the appropriate version specified for each instance the first time you open it:
 ```
 scripts/cypress 53 local
 ```